IRISH SINGER / SONGWRITER

 With fans propelling her debut album The Message to no 7 in the UK album charts, Andrea began touring with sell-out shows in iconic venues in the UK and beyond, including playing to thousands of fans in Beijing.

-Since then, Andrea has released a number of successful singles, touring solo and with her aunt Philomena across Northern Ireland.
-She has recently released a second album of original material and favourite covers, Soul of a Songbird.
+Since then, Andrea has released a number of successful singles, touring solo and with her aunt Philomena Begley.
+She released her second album of original material and favourite covers, Soul of a Songbird, in 2019.

 As a result of losing her sight in childhood, Andrea has lived experience of life with a disability.
 From the age of 19, she has volunteered with the Royal National Institute of Blind people, and is currently chair of the RNIB network committee in Northern Ireland.
 She lends her voice to many campaigns on disability issues, particularly those faced by blind and partially sighted people regarding access to education, employment and services.